Idol School (2017 TV series): Episode 6

-Beginner's Performance Class was formed with 4 of the funniest mood makers outside of classes.
-They matched up against Beginner's Dance Class, which also must create parts of their own choreography.
+The Beginner's Performance Class is formed with 4 of the funniest mood makers outside of classes.
+They match up against the Beginner's Dance Class, which also must create parts of their own choreography.
 They picked Fin.K.L's Forever Love.
-They won by vocal abilities and camera sense.
-Jenny was featured in the Catallena group because of her famous father, yet she is lacking in many skills when she first started, especially vocally.
-Lee Si-an was praised in the progress checks for her stable vocals while dancing.
-However, they performed the worst out of the members and only averaged 68 points, and the individual scores were not shown.
+They win by vocal abilities and camera sense.
+Jenny is featured in the Catallena group because of her famous father, yet she lacked in many skills when she first started, especially vocally.
+Lee Si-an is praised in the progress checks for her stable vocals while dancing.
+However, they performed the worst out of the members and only average 68 points, and the individual scores are not shown.

-Intermediate Performance B was the team featuring many young students, and they decided to pick Pretty U by Seventeen, the only group to pick a male group against the A group, which performed Hush by Miss A. But the Pretty U group's biggest challenge is the fact that the 5 members (including Kim Eun-kyul, who was from the defunct Vocal Class) has to cover for 13 members, and they also have poor lower body strength, especially Kim Eun-kyul because she is the youngest student of the School and is the thinnest.
-Performance Team can also put in an Act.
+The Intermediate Performance B team features many young students, and they decide to pick Pretty U by Seventeen, the only group to pick a male group against the A group, which performed Hush by Miss A. But the Pretty U group's biggest challenge is the fact that the 5 members (including Kim Eun-kyul, who was from the defunct Vocal Class) have to cover for 13 members, and they also have poor lower body strength, especially Kim Eun-kyul because she is the youngest student of the School and is the thinnest.
+The Performance Team can also put in an Act.
 While they lost to Hush team, who got the highest average score, they were praised by the teachers for improved camera sense.
 Park Soo-myeong improved by 33.3 points between the Basic Strength Tests to midterm, so she gained an extra +3 card as she was in the winning team as well.
-She was praised for her overall improvement in dancing, fitness, live performance and camera sense.
-After the Exam, Heechul started an impromptu teacher-parent meetings as the students pack up.
+She is praised for her overall improvement in dancing, fitness, live performance and camera sense.
+After the Exam, Heechul starts impromptu teacher-parent meetings as the students pack up.

-Next day, the losing teams went shopping in Reebok store in Seoul with Stephanie for new apparel.
-Next day, they prepare for phone calls and live streams with members of public.
-Next day, they write letters to Heechul for career advice. and he uses his experience in the industry to help them.
+The next day, the losing teams go shopping in Seoul's Reebok store with Stephanie for new apparel, and prepare for phone calls and live streams with members of public the following day.
+The day after that, they write letters to Heechul for career advice, and he uses his experience in the industry to help them.
 Notably, Park Ji-won wanted to work on her comedic sense, given the school has no proper classes for such type of idols.